 *Enjoy Real Food from Real People with a free box!Try it out!

-Brand new on the order page this week, we have Pink Eye Purple Hull and White Acre Field Peas available from Roberts Family Farm.
+Available on the order page this week, we have Pink Eye Purple Hull and White Acre Field Peas available from Roberts Family Farm.
 Field Peas like Dixie Lee have deep Southern roots!

 During Sherman’s March in 1864, his troops burned the fields and storehouses of plantations, but often left fields of cowpeas